Calluses and corns are areas of hard, thick skin caused by friction rubbing or pressure.

 Pumice stone or emery boards

 Calluses or corns that cause mild discomfort and are not red, swollen or painful, may be rubbed down with a pumice stone or emery board.
 Many people can do this themselves.
 It is best to soak your foot in warm water for 20 minutes to soften the thick skin before using a pumice stone or emery board.
-Thereafter, use a moisturising cream to keep the skin soft.
+Afterwards, use a moisturising cream to keep the skin soft.
+Some people find it useful to wear gloves at night after applying the cream.

 Trimming of a corn or callus must be done by a trained person qualified to treat foot disorders (a podiatrist).
 The hard, thick skin of a corn or callus is trimmed down using a scalpel blade.
 This reduces the pain caused by the corn or callus.
 Sometimes, repeated or regular trimming sessions are needed.
 Once a corn or callus has been pared down, wearing good-fitting footwear may prevent it from returning.

-Medicated creams, pads, drops or patches to treat corns and calluses can be bought from the pharmac.
+Medicated creams, pads, drops or patches to treat corns and calluses can be bought from the pharmacy.
 These usually contain a chemical called salicylic acid.
 Salicylic acid is a keratolytic (which means it dissolves the thick layer of dead skin).
-It is important to use these products as directed in the package directions; these products are gentle and safe for most people.
+It is important to use these products as directed in the package instructions; these products are gentle and safe for most people.
+You should use petroleum jelly or a plaster to protect the skin around the corn or callus.

 How can calluses and corns be prevented?